 Yes, if your partitioning setup has been damaged, corrupted, or lost, you have a chance to recover your data using data recovery software.
 Be warned that continued use of the drive while in a damaged state puts your data at a high risk of being lost, so recovery should be performed as early as possible.

 TestDisk, a partition recovery tool, can find and restore your lost partition.
+However, bear in mind that this will not work for NTFS partitions that were formatted.
 Follow these instructions to do so:

 - Press Enter on the Create option.